beegee-tokyo/RAK4631-RAK12014-Waterlevel/README.md

 x.y.z is the version number.
 The version number is setup in the [./platformio.ini](./platformio.ini) file.
 YYYY.MM.dd.hh.mm.ss is the timestamp of the compilation.

-The generated **`.zip`** file can be used as well to update the device over BLE using either [My nRF52 Toolbox repo](https://github.com/beegee-tokyo/My-nRF52-Toolbox/blob/master/README.md) :arrow_heading_up: or [Nordic nRF Toolbox](https://play.google.com/store/apps/details?id=no.nordicsemi.android.nrftoolbox) :arrow_heading_up: or [nRF Connect](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp) :arrow_heading_up:
+The generated **`.zip`** file can be used as well to update the device over BLE using either [My nRF52 Toolbox repo](https://github.com/beegee-tokyo/My-nRF52-Toolbox/blob/master/README.md) or [Nordic nRF Toolbox](https://play.google.com/store/apps/details?id=no.nordicsemi.android.nrftoolbox) or [nRF Connect](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp)

 ----